Facts about the $47 million Muskogee Public Schools bond proposal: How is the money being spent?

 The center will free up additional classroom space in the main building.
 It is designated to complement and not compete with the original architecture of the school.

-Academic improvements to Muskogee High School include renovation of the current shop facilities to accommodate a fabrication laboratory (Fab Lab) and biomedical sciences classroom.
+Muskogee High School include renovation of the current shop facilities to accommodate a fabrication laboratory (Fab Lab) and biomedical sciences classroom.
 The Fab Lab will allow students to explore design and innovation using CAD programs.

 The biomedical sciences class is an expansion of the existing Project Lead the Way engineering and STEM program, which provide students a foundation for advancement into post-secondary studies in medicine and health-related fields.